ibm-messaging/event-streams-docs/admin-rest-api/README.md

 ### Updating a bridge

+There are two ways that you can update a bridge:
+  1. Update all of the properties of the bridge at the same time by issuing a PUT request to the `/admin/bridges/BRIDGENAME` path.
+  2. Update some of the properties of the bridge (while leaving other properties of the bridge unchanged) by issing a PATCH request to the `/admin/bridges/BRIDGENAME` path.

+#### Updating all the properties of a bridge (PUT)

 To update a bridge's configuration issue a PUT request to the `/admin/bridges/BRIDGENAME` path (where BRIDGENAME is the name of the bridge that you want to update).
-The body of the update request should be a JSON document that contains the new configuration for the bridge - in an identical format to that used when [creating a bridge](#creating-a-bridge).
+The body of the update request should be a JSON document that contains the new configuration for the bridge in an identical format to that used when [creating a bridge](#creating-a-bridge).

 If the update request succeeds then the HTTP response will have 200 (OK) status